Kaholo/kaholo-plugin-testim-cli/README.md

 This plugin allows pipelines to use the Testim CLI.
 The Testim CLI is a command-line tool made for use with [Testim Automate](https://www.testim.io/test-automation-tool/).
 Testim Automate is fast and flexible authoring of AI-powered end-to-end tests—built for scale.

 ## Prerequisites
 The Testim CLI must be installed on the Kaholo Agent(s) to use this plugin.
-To install the Testim CLI, use the Command Line plugin to run command `npm i -g @testim/testim-cli`.
-Note that simply putting `@testim/testim-cli` in package.json of the plugin will not work as expected because of unusual features of this npm package.
+This happens by default when running method "Run Testim CLI Command".
+To install the Testim CLI manually and see the resulting output, one can also use the Command Line plugin to run command `npm i -g @testim/testim-cli`.
+Note that simply putting `@testim/testim-cli` in package.json of the plugin will not work.

-If this step is not carried out the expected error is:
+The expected error should the CLI NOT be properly installed is:

     Error : Error: Command failed: testim --version --token=$TESTIM_TOKEN --project=$TESTIM_PROJECT --grid="Testim-Grid"
     /bin/sh: 1: testim: not found